MokuluaDev/flutter_app_renamer/README.md

 ## How It Works

 Flutter App Renamer uses [rename](https://pub.dev/packages/rename) behind the scenes to handle the heavy lifting.
-This package allows you to define your AppName and BundleID in pubspec.yaml and then update them with slightly less effort or memory involved.
+This package allows you to define your AppName and BundleID in pubspec.yaml and then update them with slightly less effort.

 ## Getting started